Texas Instruments Incorporated (NASDAQ:TXN) Chairman Richard K. Templeton Sells 97,000 Shares

-Texas Instruments Incorporated (NASDAQ:TXN – Get Free Report) Chairman Richard K. Templeton sold 97,000 shares of the business’s stock in a transaction on Monday, February 24th.
-The stock was sold at an average price of $202.68, for a total value of $19,659,960.00.
-Following the transaction, the chairman now owns 409,089 shares in the company, valued at approximately $82,914,158.52.
-This trade represents a 19.17 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Texas Instruments Incorporated (NASDAQ:TXN – Get Free Report) Chairman Richard K. Templeton sold 97,000 shares of the company’s stock in a transaction on Wednesday, February 26th.
+The shares were sold at an average price of $197.69, for a total transaction of $19,175,930.00.
+Following the sale, the chairman now directly owns 409,089 shares in the company, valued at approximately $80,872,804.41.
+The trade was a 19.17 % decrease in their position.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.

 Texas Instruments Stock Performance

-Texas Instruments (NASDAQ:TXN – Get Free Report) last released its quarterly earnings results on Thursday, January 23rd.
-The semiconductor company reported $1.30 earnings per share for the quarter, topping analysts’ consensus estimates of $1.20 by $0.10.
-Texas Instruments had a return on equity of 28.08% and a net margin of 30.68%.
-During the same period in the previous year, the business posted $1.49 earnings per share.
-As a group, equities research analysts predict that Texas Instruments Incorporated will post 5.35 earnings per share for the current fiscal year.
+Texas Instruments (NASDAQ:TXN – Get Free Report) last announced its quarterly earnings data on Thursday, January 23rd.
+The semiconductor company reported $1.30 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.20 by $0.10.
+Texas Instruments had a net margin of 30.68% and a return on equity of 28.08%.
+During the same period last year, the company earned $1.49 earnings per share.
+On average, research analysts anticipate that Texas Instruments Incorporated will post 5.35 earnings per share for the current year.

 Hedge Funds Weigh In On Texas Instruments